tactics-osrs/Reset-IP-Automatic/README.md

 ## Features
-This will reverse my othe batch file i released, https://github.com/tactics-osrs/IP-Changer as well as the static ip change option on https://github.com/tactics-osrs/Batch-Menu.
+•This will reverse my othe batch file i released, https://github.com/tactics-osrs/IP-Changer

+•As well as the static ip change option on https://github.com/tactics-osrs/Batch-Menu.